Medically reviewed by Drugs.com. Last updated on Jun 27, 2020.

 Refer to adult dosing.

-Doses may be given in approximately 3- to 4-hour intervals (eg, shortly before or upon rising in the morning, at midday, in the late afternoon not later than 6 PM).
-Avoid dosing after the evening meal or within 4 hours of bedtime.
-Continue therapy only in patients who appear to attain symptomatic improvement during initial treatment.
-Standing systolic blood pressure may be elevated 15-30 mm Hg at 1 hour after a 10 mg dose.
-Some effect may persist for 2-3 hours.
+Oral: Doses may be given in approximately 3- to 4-hour intervals (eg, shortly before or upon rising in the morning, at midday, in the late afternoon not later than 6 PM).
+Avoid dosing after the evening meal or within 4 hours of bedtime to prevent supine hypertension.

 Store at 20°C to 25°C (68°F to 77°F).
 Protect from light and moisture.